 Located along the coast of the Sea of Japan, Niigata prefecture is famous for its fresh seafood.
 At the local Teradomari fish market in Nagaoka city, you will find many lively, local vendors selling all types of seafood.
 The seafood is caught and directly delivered from the Sea of Japan, which is located just across the road.
 At the market, you can choose from a large selection of best-quality seafood at an affordable price.
 The market is also known as the place where all the delicious seafood from all over Japan is displayed.
 Some shops have a small dining area, or you can buy frozen or processed products to take back to your home/accommodation!

 8.30am – 5pm

-The tunnel is wide and flat and is easy accessible to everyone.
-A round trip takes about an hour, after which you can enjoy some food or drinks at the cafe or relax at the foot bath at the tunnel entrance.
+The tunnel is wide and flat and is easily accessible to everyone.
+A round trip takes about an hour, after which you can enjoy some food or drinks at the café or relax at the foot bath at the tunnel entrance.